 The JORC resource estimates are limited to a 10:1 strip ratio shell and a 0.5 metre seam thickness cut-off.
 As a result of the 2011 exploration the main basin resource has increased by 89% and the west basin resource has increased by 32%.
 In both basins the deep exploration has for many seams increased the resource classification from unclassified to inferred or from inferred to indicated.
 The tonnage of measured resource has dropped slightly.

 One of the main advantages of the Lake Phillipson coal resource is that an under-utilised railway line is location within the deposit, which can be used to transport product to Adelaide.

-White Energy is currently in the process of analysing the various available options for commericalisation of the Lake Phillipson resource.
+White Energy continues to analyse the various available options for commericalisation of the Lake Phillipson resource.
 These include the following:

 Mining and selling the coal to domestic power stations

 The company is in discussion with a major local power utility with respect to the supply of shallow Lake Phillipson coal for use in its power station.
 The Lake Phillipson coal is of a similar quality to the coal currently being used by the power utility in question.

 Coal gasification opportunities in the South Australian market

 Coal samples from the 2010 drilling program were analysed by Lurgi GmbH in Germany during 2011.
 The results of this testing indicated that the Lake Phillipson coal is suitable for their coal to gas process.